• CFD, Fluid Flow, FEA, Heat/Mass Transfer: FEEDBACKS/QUERIES - FB@CFDYNA.COM

 Wall BC

-Typical classification of wall B.C. is:
+Typical classification of wall B.C. are:

 • No-slip: Velocity of fluid at wall boundary is same as fluid velocity.